 There you are, ending the day with your usual bedtime routine.
-You slip into your house pants, brush your teeth and scroll through social media for an uncertain amount of time.
+You slip into your house pants, brush your teeth and scroll through social media for an uncertain (but definitely long) amount of time.
 An undeniable wave of fatigue crashes over your brain as you conclude your nocturnal regimen with several hearty vape hits.
 Your lungs expand with vapor, your anxiety disintegrates like the wispy clouds departing from your lips and you finally feel your mind begin to float toward the dream world.

 Ahh, life is good.